-In this time, setting up an eCommerce store is easy.
+At this time, setting up an eCommerce store is easy.
 The difficulty lies in making money off it.
-We agree that generating revenue online is the “in” thing but honestly speaking – not every business is able to provide products or services and at the same time generate enviable sales to keep the online store afloat.
+We agree that generating revenue online is the “in” thing but honestly speaking – not every business can provide products or services and at the same time generate enviable sales to keep the online store afloat.

 So yes – as a marketer you should understand that no matter how cool your brand is, it ultimately needs to earn money.
 And sooner or later, the business funds would reach an all-time low and your eCommerce store will be back to being a dream.

 By the end of this post, you’ll be able to take your fledgling store and turn it into a powerhouse that generates sales day and night.

 Best Ways To Boost eCommerce Store Sales in 2021

-Therefore, to avoid finding yourself in this situation, it is important you follow these clever ways to boost your online sales:
+Therefore, to avoid finding yourself in this situation, you must follow these clever ways to boost your online sales: